-As Figure 9 shows, 59 percent of participants chose the first statement, though there were important differences between subgroups in the degree of endorsement.
-Seventy-five percent of Republicans endorsed the statement that inequality was natural compared to 49 percent of Democrats (Figure 10).
-There was also a notable difference by income, as 70 percent of participants making \$150,000 or more a year endorsed the naturalist statement compared to only 47 percent of those making less than \$25,000 (Figure 11).
+As figure 8 shows, 56 percent of participants chose the first statement, though there were important differences between subgroups in the degree of endorsement.
+Seventy-three percent of Republicans endorsed the statement that inequality was inevitable compared to only 42 percent of Democrats (figure 9).
+There was also a notable difference by income, as 74 percent of participants who make \$150,000 or more a year endorsed the inevitably statement compared to only 50 percent of those making less than \$25,000 (figure 10).

-Figure 9: Naturalism vs. systemic thinking on inequality (whole sample)
+Figure 8: Naturalism vs systemic thinking on inequality (whole sample)

 Peer discourse sessions and one-on-one interviews help explain these survey results.
-We have found that people consistently assume that government has a strong influence over the economy but that the exact way that this influence works remains, in many ways, a black box.
+We have found that people consistently assume that government has a strong influence over the economy, but that the exact way that this influence works remains, in many ways, a black box.
 People recognize that government can and does intervene in the economy, but they struggle to understand the ways in which specific government policies and decisions shape economic relations and foster some types of economic activity while discouraging others.
-People think of government as something outside and apart from the economy that can push or nudge it in particular directions rather than as the constitutive body that determines how it works.
+People think of government as something outside and apart from the economy that can push or nudge it in particular directions, rather than as the constitutive body that determines how it works.
 As a result, many of the ground rules of our current economy are taken for granted and assumed to be outside government's capacity to influence.
 This explains how people can simultaneously recognize that government influences who benefits and think that inequality is natural.

-The pandemic seems to have consolidated the recognition that government rigs the economy and shapes who benefits in it.
+The pandemic seems to have consolidated the recognition that the government rigs the economy and shapes who benefits in it.
 Yet people continue to struggle to understand how government structures the economy, which limits people's ability to see that economic inequality can be addressed by government changing basic policy choices.